More than just web links to general information, different action types help fulfill people’s unique needs.

 Using developer-friendly GET and POST methods, webhooks can set scans to show options for controlling IoT devices.

 Example: In an office environment, visitors at a locked door can scan a QR code or tap an NFC tag to request entry, open an employee directory, or contact security.
-Whereas authorized users scanning with an app developed using our SDK can walk right in.

 Bonus Example: In shared office environments, there’s always at least one person who’s uncomfortable.
 Having a thermostat on the wall invites conflict and tampering.
 However, if that public thermostat were replaced with a QR code or NFC tag, administrators could control the temperature through an authorized app without worry of tampering or a voting system could be created.
 Each up and down preference could be averaged to find a comfortable compromise for all.